kyuupichan/electrumx/docs/ENVIRONMENT.rst

   to blank.
 The default is appropriate for **COIN** and **NET** (e.g., 8000 for Bitcoin mainnet) if not set.

+* **EVENT_LOOP_POLICY**

+  The name of an event loop policy to replace the default asyncio policy, if any.
+At present only `uvloop` is accepted, in which case you must have installed the `uvloop`_ Python package.

+  If you are not sure what this means leave it unset.

 * **DONATION_ADDRESS**

   The server donation address reported to Electrum clients.
 Defaults